-From Megan Fox to Zendaya, this “wet” look has been a huge hit this year.
+From Megan Fox to Zendaya, this “wet” look continues to be a huge hit.
 While it does give off the “I just stepped out of the shower” vibe, there’s actually a technique to getting it just right.
 Invest in a mousse or styling gel that gives you the right amount of sleek and “dampness” you’re going for.
 And truly make it your own by doing a slick-back moment or creating volume using a wide-tooth comb, brush or your fingers.

-This summer trend continues to gain popularity well into the winter months.
+We love a timeless look and this hairstyle surges in popularity well into the winter months.
 The money piece look consists of two loose strands sitting nicely on either side of your face.
 Whether you have long or short hair, everyone can rock this style.
-A great tip is using a flat iron to get a nice wave.
+A great tip: use a flat iron to get a nice wave.

 “Braided styles are here to stay.
 This is so popular because they offer so much versatility.
-Many people with longer hair want to create shorter looks without cutting their hair,” says Monaè Everett, celebrity hairstylist, author and educator.
+Many people with longer hair want to create shorter looks without cutting their hair,” says Everett.
 “With the popularity of embracing natural hair textures, this allows those with medium or long curly hair to recreate the shape of their hair.”

 Everett recommends sectioning out the side before applying gel to smooth and reduce frizz.
 While you’re braiding, use hair oil (like the Sebastian Professional Dark Oil) to keep the cornrows in place and flyaway-free.
 When you finish the right side, begin focusing on your curls.
 Use styling products (like a foam, cream and/or oil) to create volume and definition.
 Finish the look off with hairspray to keep its shape.

 In 2019, Alicia Keys started a trend by incorporating gems into her hairstyles.
-Two years later and she continues to rock these accessories on every red carpet.
+Now, she continues to rock these accessories on every red carpet.
 When it comes to this bedazzling style, there’s no rules on placement or look.
-From a braided ponytail to a slick bun moment to even decorating edges, the possibilities are endless.
+From a braided ponytail to a slick bun moment to even decorating your edges, the possibilities are endless.
 You can find hair pins to add to your hair or invest in hair glue to pop individual gems into your desired areas.

 Here’s your sign to squeeze in a haircut before the next holiday party.
 This layered look is just what you need to spruce things up without having to try out an intricate design on yourself.
 So when you’re looking for inspiration, show your stylist Billie Eilish’s ‘do from the Met Gala.

 “This year the best holiday hairstyles are all about capturing the look of something polished yet undone!
-A side slick is easy to do but looks really polished!”
-Seamus McKernan, hairstylist and Nioxin top artist explains.
+A side slick is easy to do but looks really polished!” explains McKernan.
 He recommends doing a deep part and brushing one side (using a styling gel to lay it down) before using a blow dryer for extra bounce and volume.
 Then complete the look with hairspray (like Nioxin Strong Hold Niospray) and festive accessories like pins and barrettes that just scream “Merry Christmas!”